insightsengineering/r.pkg.template/README.md

 All workflows originating from this repository can be repurposed by other R package GitHub repositories.

-For more information including detailed description and screenshots of workflows, please refer to [Workflows](./workflows.md).
+👉 For more information including detailed description and screenshots of workflows, please refer to the [Workflows documentation](./workflows.md).

 ### Pre-commit